KaiesoKB/Stroke-Prediction-Model/README.md

 ## Stroke Prediction Using Machine Learning

-This project leverages machine learning to predict stroke risk based on patient clinical and lifestyle data.
-It includes a trained Random Forest model and an interactive web interface built with Flask.
+This project utlizes machine learning to predict stroke risk based on patient clinical and lifestyle data.
+It involves a trained Random Forest model and an interactive web interface built with Flask.

 ---